portainer/portainer-docs/docs/v2.0/endpoints/kubernetes.md

 # Add Kubernetes Endpoint

 Adding Kubernetes endpoints to Portainer CE 2.0 is very straightforward.
-As requirement you need to define if you  are going to deploy the Agents for Kubernetes via NodePort or Load Balancer.
+As a requirement you need to define if you are going to deploy the Agents for Kubernetes via NodePort or Load Balancer.
 In this guide, you will see how to deploy in both scenarios.

-You can view the supported Kubernetes versions in this [page].
+You can view the supported Kubernetes versions in this [page](/v2.0/deploy/requirements/#supported-kubernetes-versions).
-For more information on supported Kubernetes Versions please view the [Requirements] (/v2.0/deploy/requirements.md) page.
+For more information on supported Kubernetes Versions please view the [Requirements](/v2.0/deploy/requirements.md) page.

 ## Add Kubernetes Endpoint via NodePort.